 Tip: Ditch the car and jog to the bar instead.

 I'm happy to say I've followed these rules for more than a decade now and have in fact been able to reasonably maintain a healthy weight, good energy and a positive attitude.
+Beer weight gain is no longer a given.
 Sadly, I have not been able to change the effects beers have on problem-solving or 'breakthrough-ideas-that-turn-out-to-be-duds' but, life is a work in progress.

 Hope these tips help and always interested in dialogue's around these ideas.